 It's okay for us women to initiate the flirtation, but when it comes to being invited to the first date, the first person to ask initiates the pattern and tone of the potential relationship.
 If you're looking for a take-charge man with leadership qualities, it's best for him to ask you out first.

-Stay tuned for part 2, where we talk about cheating, where to meet quality guys, and if it's possible to get out of the friendzone.
+Click here for part two, where we talk about cheating, where to meet quality guys, and if it's possible to get out of the friendzone.